Laikahheng/group-a-s2g1-handwritten-recognition-system/README.md

 # Handwritten Recognition System

-This is a project that detect and recognize number plate of car.
+This is a project that recognise human handwriting in English.
 This project use Artificial Intelligence(AI) technique such as Deep Learning(DL) and Convolutional Neural Network(CNN).

 The project is developed by following Project Management Plan(PMP) to better organized the lifecycle of the project.
 Several charting techniques such as Gantt Chart, Milestone Chart, Work Breakdown Structure(WBS) is used to manage the project.